Sarah Arnold, Founder & CEO

-After completing her undergraduate degree , like most young, wanna-be professionals, Megan was unsure of her future, but had a hunch she wanted to be a teacher.
+After completing her undergraduate degree, like most young, wanna-be professionals, Megan was unsure of her future but had a hunch she wanted to be a teacher.
 Wanting to be sure of her decision, Megan responded to a job posting for a SpellRead instructor.
-The pride, joy and fulfillment Megan felt in meeting the needs of struggling readers was undeniable.
+The pride, joy, and fulfillment Megan felt in meeting the needs of struggling readers was undeniable.
 In 2012 Megan completed her Bachelor of Education Degree from Mount Saint Vincent University and became the location lead for our Tantallon office.
-In 2017, Megan has beautiful family, loves coaching and is committed to providing evidence-based programs to those in need explicit, systematic instruction.
+Megan now has a beautiful family, loves yoga, volleyball, spending time outdoors and is committed to providing evidence-based programs to those in need explicit, systematic instruction.

 Shakisha Downey, Administrative Coordinator

 Shakisha is the like the lifelong friend you never get to see, but when you do, everything just feels right.
-As a recent graduate of Dalhousie University, with a BA in Sociology and Social Anthropology, Shakisha brought innovation, productivity and a meticulous attention to detail to CLF.
+As a recent graduate of Dalhousie University, with a BA in Sociology and Social Anthropology, Shakisha brought innovation, productivity and a meticulous attention to detail.
 She immediately embraced our mission, embodies our values and makes a mean Philly Cheesesteak Burger.

 Shakisha plans to go back to school for her Masters in Sociology, with the goal of eventually becoming a parole officer.
 She is very interested in studying and understanding crime and criminal behavior, as well as the social circumstances (including literacy) that impact the lives of those who find themselves in the grip of the Canadian Criminal justice system.